nismod/infra-risk-vis/etl/README.md

 The `Snakefile` and `.smk` files contain the rule definitions for deciding how to transform some input file into an output.
-Many datasets have some of their own specific rules, typically for downloading.
+Many datasets have some of their own specific rules, typically for downloading and initial processing, for instance, reprojection.

 ## Setup